How to use the INDIRECT function of Excel?

 Data about countries

-We want to return all the capital names for each country in another worksheet.
+We want to return all the capital names for each country to another worksheet.

 AVOID THIS MISTAKE

-In a basic approach, basic Excel users will connect the content of cell B2 for each worksheet manually.
+In a basic approach, basic Excel users will manually connect the content of cell B2 for each worksheet.
 It's the worst that you can do 😱

 Reference to other worksheets manually